top of page

 What we do

 At SolidariTee, we combine education and awareness-raising with direct support to refugees.
-We don't just talk about the issues - we're united with a goal of providing grants to our NGO partners providing vital legal aid and mental health support to refugees in Greece.
+We don't just talk about the issues - we're united in our goal to directly fund grassroots organisations providing vital legal aid and mental health support to refugees in Greece.
+So far, we have provided more than £400,000 in grants to NGOs for whom accessing funding for their vital work is incredibly challenging.

 Our events, infographics and advocacy go hand in hand with the work done by expert humanitarian professionals.
 In this way, we're making sure that we help those fleeing violence and persecution today, whilst also creating a culture change in support of refugees in the longer-term.